-History has taught MNC's marketing organizations the hazard of assuming that the products that have been successful and profitable in their developed markets can automatically be transferred to developing markets without great study, adaptation, and care.
-The epitome of this error, of course, is the Nestle infant formula disaster that became known as the "bottle baby disease" in the 1970s (Sokol, 1992).
+History has taught MNC's marketing organizations that assuming that the products that have been successful, and profitable, in their developed markets cannot automatically be transferred to developing markets without great study, adaptation, and care.
+The epitome of this error of course is the Nestle infant formula disaster that became known as the "bottle baby disease" in the 1970s (Sokol, 1992).
 Baby formula was marketed to Third World countries.
-Poverty caused mothers to over-dilute the formula to make it go further.
-Dilution and insufficient clean water supplies resulted in infant deaths and disease in those Third World countries.
+Inaccessible clean water supply to make up the formula along with poverty led mothers to over-diluting the formula to make it go further resulting in infant deaths and disease in those Third World countries.
 The WHO/UNICEF International Code of Marketing of Breast Milk Substitutes subsequently adopted a new voluntary code of practice in 1981 by 118 nations.
-It is crucial that marketers never forget this study of how good intentions can lead to dire consequences.
-Hence, any marketing suggestions based upon the data and experience of developed nations must be tempered with the realization that any postulation towards future marketing must be examined in the light of study, adaptation, and care for the specifics of the new market.
+It is crucial that marketers never forget this study in how good intentions can lead to dire consequences.
+Hence, any marketing suggestions based upon developed markets data and experience must be tempered with realization that any postulation towards future marketing must be examined in the light of study, adaptation, and care.
+Still, we must make some basic hypotheses towards the possible means for marketing microcredit to developed markets.

-Still, some basic hypotheses must be made towards the possible means for marketing microcredit to developing markets.
-While financial and banking institutions often have a disdain for marketing and operate with very few job titles that use the words "sales" or "marketing," it is not possible for any operation to ignore the basic marketing functions; they can only shift and rename those functions.
+While financial and banking institutions often have a disdain for marketing and operate with very few job titles that use the words "sales" or "marketing," it is not possible for any operation to ignore the basic marketing functions, they can only shift and rename those functions.
 Much of the sales function for microcredit at the Grameen bank is performed by its loan officers.
-When trained correctly, salespeople should only sell to those whom they believe would materially be advantaged in the long run via the purchase of their goods or services.
+When practiced correctly, salespeople should only sell to those whom they believe would materially be advantaged in the long run via the purchase of their goods or services.
 This philosophy is not inconsistent with the traditional role of the loan officer.
 Grameen loan officers go out to the villages and monitor the progress of their microcredit product/service to ensure the mutual benefit of the transaction (Severino, 2009).
 Further, these loan officers continually educate their customers throughout the period of the arrangement with an eye towards developing their next customer.
 These are all sales and marketing functions.
 The Grameen loan officers would appear to have extremely rewarding positions that would epitomize the most positive and responsible aspects of sales.